karayabin/universe-snapshot/universe/Ling/AjaxCommunicationProtocol/README.md

 - the server: which process the request sent by client, and returns a response

-The request is done via POST.
+The request is usually done via POST, but can also be done via GET when it's more convenient.
 The response is a json array which structure depends on whether the response is erroneous or successful.